kernelwernel/VMAware/docs/documentation.md

 ## `VM::detect()`

 This is basically the main function you're looking for, which returns a bool.
 If no parameter is provided, all the recommended checks will be performed.
-But you can optionally set what techniques are used.
+But you can optionally set which techniques are used.

 ```cpp
 #include "vmaware.hpp"